bqi343/cp-notebook/Resources/Questions.md

 > In what order or from where would you suggest to solve dp problems ?
 I have read and understand standard dp problems but i am not very much good in thinking dp solutions.

-I don't think the order really matters
+I don't think the order really matters (aside from doing easier problems first?!)

 > but i don't know where to start